Crohn's disease symptoms and diagnosis background

 Chronic diarrhea, abdominal pain, weight loss, and bloating occur.

-Abdominal pain and vomiting due to intestinal strictures or obstruction may occur.
-Chronic inflammation of the bowel wall can lead to fibrosis, resulting in narrowing (stricture) or blockage (obstruction) of the tract.
-In modern Western medicine, it is generally considered that strictures or obstructions caused by advanced fibrosis are irreversible and cannot be fully recovered.
+Abdominal pain and vomiting due to intestinal strictures or obstructions may appear.
+In cases of chronic inflammation in the intestinal wall, fibrosis may progress, leading to narrowing (stricture) or blockage (obstruction).
+In modern Western medicine, it is understood that strictures or obstructions caused by advanced fibrosis are irreversible and do not recover.

 Perianal Lesions